laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 For pretty much any fighting game that is played at all, people have gone through the effort of measuring the frame properties of all moves through various hit/block situations.
 I'll be using the frame numbers (for Josie) in [rbnorway](http://rbnorway.org/josie-t7-frames/) as a reference in this post.
-It may seem like a lot of numbers to learn, but one can get away with knowing some general rules about what type of moves tend to be plus, minus, punishable on hit or block.
+For a person that is new to fighting games, this may seem like a lot of numbers to learn, but one can get away with knowing some general rules about what type of moves tend to be plus, minus, punishable on hit or block.

 Core-A-Gaming also made a video on frame advantage and other concepts for beginners, I recommend [checking out that channel as well](https://www.youtube.com/watch?v=_R0hbe8HZj0).